 - Recognize preferred discharge plans.

-We recommend having a dedicated surgery coach attend education camp with you.
+We recommend having a dedicated surgery coach attend education camp or watch the online educational videos with you.
 This could be a family member, friend or neighbor — someone who can provide you support and assist you after surgery.
 Having a good support system is very important in your recovery and can also lead to better outcomes and satisfaction.
 Read our caregiver FAQs.

 Our staff members are here to answer your questions and to help you prepare for your surgery.
 We look forward to helping you regain your quality of life.